 By Angela Garfinkel, President

-Author note: This is the first article in a 3-part series.
+Author note: This is the third article in a 3-part series.

 In Part 1, we discussed how to maximize the appointment kept rate when conducting telemarketing appointment setting.
 In addition, we introduced the 6 primary components of a successful telemarketing appointment setting program.

 In Part 2, we discussed how to write an effective script that delivers a powerful nutshell message with a clear WIIFM (What’s in it for me?).

 All outbound telemarketing appointment setting professionals know that the third key component of success is the list that you are calling.
 In this 3rd part of this series on telemarketing appointment setting, I’ll share my experience with curating the best outbound call list.
 Because our company primarily focuses on B2B appointment setting, I’ll focus there.
 Continue reading

 Aurora, NE (November 7, 2018) – Dean Garfinkel, Quality Contact Solutions’ Chief Operating Officer and Quality Voice & Data’s President was awarded the Distinguished Service Award by the Professional Association for Customer Engagement (PACE) during the group’s annual Summit in Washington DC, September 23-25, 2018.